Veluthil/My-DevOps-Journey/Project 1 - Multi Tier Web Application Stack Setup Locally/README.md

 Follow these steps to set up your virtual machines:

-1. Clone the source code repository.
+1. Clone the source code repository https://github.com/Veluthil/Vprofile-Project.git (or https://github.com/hkhcoder/vprofile-project.git).
 2. Navigate into the repository folder.
-3. Switch to the main branch.
-4. Move to the `vagrant/Manual_provisioning` directory.
+3. Move to the `vagrant/Manual_provisioning` directory (This file is also accessible within this Project 1 at the following location: '\vagrant\Manual provisioning\Vagrantfile' directory).

 Now, bring up the virtual machines using the command: